survivejs/webpack-book/manuscript/advanced_techniques/03_configuring_react.md

 npm i expose-loader react-addons-perf --save-dev
 ```

-Next we need to expose React to the console through the [expose-loader](https://www.npmjs.com/package/expose-loader).
+Next, we need to expose React to the console through the [expose-loader](https://www.npmjs.com/package/expose-loader).
 The idea is that we'll bind the React performance utilities to that during development.
 Here's the webpack loader configuration for exposing React as a global:

 ```javascript
 {